Diploma of Science

 On-campus students experience a variety of teaching approaches which can including lectures, tutorials, workshops, laboratory classes, field trips, online activities and video-linked or podcast virtual classes.
 The method of teaching may vary from unit to unit.
 Students receive a regular schedule of face-to-face and/or online contact with academic staff.

-Distance education students experience a highly interactive study mode that strives to promote collaboration and a sense of community.
+Online students experience a highly interactive study mode that strives to promote collaboration and a sense of community.
 Students may receive a combination of podcast or video-linked lectures, electronic study materials, workshops, online discussion forums and virtual classes.
 The method of teaching may vary from unit to unit.

 Please note: Some units contain compulsory residential workshops at the Lismore campus that may include lectures, tutorials, laboratory classes and field trips.